-Andreas is a member of COMBAR, the Chancery Bar Association, and the Insolvency Lawyers Association.
+Andreas is a member of COMBAR and the Insolvency Lawyers Association.

 Restructuring and Insolvency

-Andreas was nominated for insolvency junior of the year at the Chambers & Partners Bar Awards in 2007, and has been ranked in the independent legal directories as a leading junior in this field for the past thirteen years.
+Andreas has previously been nominated for insolvency junior of the year at the Chambers & Partners Bar Awards, and has been ranked in the independent legal directories as a leading junior in this field for the past fifteen years.

 He has been involved in many of the high profile corporate collapses over that time: Comet Group (for the administrators); MF Global (for the US officeholders); EMI (for the private equity house, Terra Firma); Lehman (for various counterparties); Kaupthing (for H.M.
 Treasury, the Financial Services Compensation Scheme, and counterparties); Heritable Bank (for the FSCS); Bear Stearns (for Bear Stearns); Enron (for the administrators); Farepak (for bank lenders); TXU (for the administrators); and MG Rover (for the administrators).